We are Developing Medical Countermeasures with Broad-Spectrum Capabilities

 The Hemopurifier is an investigational device that has not yet received FDA approval for any indication.
 Aethlon continues to investigate the potential for the use of the Hemopurifier in viral diseases under an open Investigational Device Exemption (IDE) and our FDA Breakthrough Designation for “…the treatment of life-threatening glycosylated viruses that are not addressed with an approved therapy.”
 The Company currently has an open FDA approved Expanded Access Protocol for the treatment of Ebola infected patients in the U.S. and a corresponding HealthCanada approval in Canada.

-Based on our studies to date, the Hemopurifier can potentially clear many viruses that are pathogenic in humans, including HCV, HIV and Ebola.
-We do have data suggesting that it could clear a closely related coronavirus (MERS).
+Based on our studies to date, the Hemopurifier can potentially clear many viruses that are pathogenic in humans, including HCV, HIV, Sars-CoV-2, and Ebola.

 We will continue to disclose material progress in our investigation of the potential for the Hemopurifier in this and other indications.